jasalt/phel-wp-plugin/README.md

 # Installation

+Phel requires minimum PHP version 8.2 and Composer.
+Composer is not required if `vendor` directory is included with the plugin distribution.

 ## Existing WordPress instance

 Generally plugin can be installed as follows on a live WordPress site or on development server such as [VVV Vagrant](https://varyingvagrantvagrants.org/) or [LocalWP](https://localwp.com/):